mikkelme/Simula_SummerProject/README.md

 This is considerible more than for the case of the flat interface but still within an acceptable margin of error.

-Another interesting observation that holds applies both for the case of the flat interface in figure $(5)$ and the default geometry in figure $(8)$ is the fact that there is a small but noticeable difference between the max and the mean variances computed over the radial lines.
+Another interesting observation that applies both for the case of the flat interface in figure $(5)$ and the default geometry in figure $(8)$ is the fact that there is a small but noticeable difference between the max and the mean variances computed over the radial lines.
 Thus we take a further look on the angular distribution as shown in figure $(9)$.